prepaidplus/.github/documentation/electricity.md

 - Vend client
 - Vend Server

+#### Download Postman Collection
+You can download the Postman collection for this use case [here](/assets/electricityPostmancollection.json). <!-- Replace with the actual path to your Postman collection file -->
 ### Use Case Actors, Responsibilities and Collaborators

 Table 3.1 describes use case actors, their responsibilities and collaborators: